maurelian/smart-contract-best-practices/docs/solidity_recommendations.md

 uint denominator = 2;
 ```

-## Remember that Ether can be forcibly sent to an account

-Beware of coding an invariant that strictly checks the balance of a contract.

-An attacker can forcibly send wei to any account and this cannot be prevented (not even with a fallback function that does a `revert()`).

-The attacker can do this by creating a contract, funding it with 1 wei, and invoking
-`selfdestruct(victimAddress)`.
-No code is invoked in `victimAddress`, so it
-cannot be prevented.

-## Don't assume contracts are created with zero balance

-An attacker can send wei to the address of a contract before it is created.
-Contracts should not assume that its initial state contains a zero balance.
-See [issue 61](https://github.com/ConsenSys/smart-contract-best-practices/issues/61) for more details.

-## Remember that on-chain data is public

-Many applications require submitted data to be private up until some point in time in order to work.
-Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid second-price auctions) are two major categories of examples.
-If you are building an application where privacy is an issue, take care to avoid requiring users to publish information too early.

-Examples:

-* In rock paper scissors, require both players to submit a hash of their intended move first, then require both players to submit their move; if the submitted move does not match the hash throw it out.
-* In an auction, require players to submit a hash of their bid value in an initial phase (along with a deposit greater than their bid value), and then submit their action bid value in the second phase.
-* When developing an application that depends on a random number generator, the order should always be (1) players submit moves, (2) random number generated, (3) players paid out.
-The method by which random numbers are generated is itself an area of active research; current best-in-class solutions include Bitcoin block headers (verified through http://btcrelay.org), hash-commit-reveal schemes (ie. one party generates a number, publishes its hash to "commit" to the value, and then reveals the value later) and [RANDAO](http://github.com/randao/randao).
-* If you are implementing a frequent batch auction, a hash-commit scheme is also desirable.

 ## Be aware of the tradeoffs between abstract contracts and interfaces

 Both interfaces and abstract contracts provide one with a customizable and re-usable approach for smart contracts.
 Interfaces, which were introduced in Solidity 0.4.11, are similar to abstract contracts but cannot have any functions implemented.
 Interfaces also have limitations such as not being able to access storage or inherit from other interfaces which generally makes abstract contracts more practical.
 Although, Interfaces are certainly useful for designing contracts prior to implementation.
 Additionally, it is important to keep in mind that if a contract inherits from an abstract contract it must implement all non-implemented functions via overriding or it will be abstract as well.

-## In 2-party or N-party contracts, beware of the possibility that some participants may "drop offline" and not return

-Do not make refund or claim processes dependent on a specific party performing a particular action with no other way of getting the funds out.
-For example, in a rock-paper-scissors game, one common mistake is to not make a payout until both players submit their moves; however, a malicious player can "grief" the other by simply never submitting their move - in fact, if a player sees the other player's revealed move and determines that they lost, they have no reason to submit their own move at all.
-This issue may also arise in the context of state channel settlement.
-When such situations are an issue, (1) provide a way of circumventing non-participating participants, perhaps through a time limit, and (2) consider adding an additional economic incentive for participants to submit information in all of the situations in which they are supposed to do so.

 ## Keep fallback functions simple